e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 1. The database load happens the first time you run `HipparchiaGoServer`.
 This will take *several minutes*.

-2. On the first run you will be asked for the password for `hippa_wr`.
+2. On the first run instruction files will be dropped into your current working directory.
+You will be asked for the password for `hippa_wr`.

    ![inst15](../gitimg/macos_homebrew/15_firstrun.png)